almeidx/lurkr-website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Request a feature for the website
-title: ''
+title: ""
-labels: 'type: enhancement'
+labels: "type: enhancement"
 ---

 **Is your feature request related to a problem?
 Please describe.**